 Our soils are generally light and stoney so in order to control runoff and erosion problems we have become a no-till farm.
 No-till means we avoid tilling fields in between crop rotations.
 The plant debris left in the field from the previous crop adds organic matter to the soil which helps maintain good soil structure, aeration, and water penetration.

 The picture below illustrates the no-till concept.
 Corn stalks from last fall are still visible on the ground along with the leaves from this years soybean crop.

-We have recently incorporated GPS as a tool to improve our planting and harvesting efficiency.
+We use GPS in our tractors as a tool to improve our planting and harvesting efficiency.
 Using GPS in combination with our farm equipment gives us the capability to draw a map of our fields and maintain better records regarding productivity and ground nutrient requirements.

 Blight Farms has joined Michigan State University Extension in conducting an on-farm soil fertility trial.
 The purpose of the research is to reduce nutrient losses and erosion over winter and suppress weeds.
 Different combinations of turnips, radishes, rye and oats are pictured below showing the variation in test plots.
 Blight Farms hosted a field day explaining the ongoing trial.
 Ken Blight and MSU Extension Manure Nutrient Management Field Specialist Natalie Rector are seen talking about the plot in the first picture.